Validity of the Background Subtraction Method for Black Hole Thermodynamics in Matter-Coupled Gravity Theories: Acknowledgments

 \section{Acknowledgments}

-YX would like to thank Hong-Bao Zhang, Xi-Yao Guo and Jie-Qiang Wu for useful discussions.
+YX would like to thank Hong-Bao Zhang, Xi-Yao Guo and Jie-Qiang Wu for the useful discussions.
 YX is also thankful to the Higgs Centre for Theoretical Physics at the University of Edinburgh for providing research facilities and hospitality during the visit.
-This work was supported in part by China Scholarship Council with Grant No. 202408130101, the Hebei Natural Science Foundation with Grant No. A2024201012, and the National Natural Science Foundation of China with Grant No. 12475048.
+This work was supported in part by the National Natural Science Foundation of China with Grant No. 12475048, the Hebei Natural Science Foundation with Grant No. A2024201012, the Science Research Project of Hebei Education Department with Grant No. JCZX2026019, and the China Scholarship Council with Grant No. 202408130101.

 \end{CJK*}